AugSphere/BetterDrag/README.md

 * A simple simulation of wave-making resistance: hull and hump speeds are modelled for each hull.
 * Heavily laden ships that sit lower in the water experience more drag.
+* An improved buoyancy simulation that uses the hull shape.
-* Configurable water drag settings for each ship and globally.
+* Configurable water drag and buoyancy settings for each ship and globally.

 # Installation
 The mod depends on [BepInEx 5](https://github.com/BepInEx/BepInEx).

 After BepInEx is installed, extract the contents of the release archive into the `Sailwind\BepInEx\plugins` folder.

+This mod does not interact with save files, it can be added or removed at any time.
+No new save or save cleaner is required.

 # Configuration
 After launching the game once with the mod installed two configuration files